 Figure 4.
 Ratio of density estimates obtained using subsamples of the simulated and empirical data sets (DSub; n = 250) relative to the estimates obtained by fitting the given model on the full data set (DFull).
 Boxes extend to the first and third quartiles of values, and whiskers extend to 1.5 times the interquartile range in either direction from the mean value.
 Simulation scenarios incorporated trap specific behavioral effects (t2, t6, t7), individual heterogeneity in capture probability (t3, t6, t7), redundancy in sample deposition (t4, t5, t6, t7), and/or uneven distribution of activity centers (t7 and t8; Figure 4) with 30 individuals over 6 trapping periods.
-Empirical data (labelled ‘Empirical’) were collected from individual black bears (Ursus americanus) from May through July 2012 in a genetic mark-recapture study in northern Minnesota.
+Empirical data were genotypes of hair-snared black bears in northern Minnesota.
 Data were subsampled using either Simple Random Sampling (SRS) or using an approach that gave preference to unique site-sessions, Site-Session Preferred (SPR), and fitted to both a null model (g0 ~ 1) and a model with a trap-specific behavior covariate (g0 ~ bk).

 Figure 5.
 Ratio of density estimates obtained using subsampled simulated data sets (DSub) and full data sets relative to the true density of the simulated population (D), using simulation scenarios incorporating a positive trap specific behavioral effect (t2, t6, t7), individual heterogeneity in capture probability (t3, t6, t7), redundancy in sample deposition (t4, t5, t6, t7), and/or uneven distribution of activity centers (t7 and t8; Figure 4).
 Boxes extend to the first and third quartiles of values, and whiskers extend to 1.5 times the interquartile range in either direction from the mean value.
 All simulations included 30 individuals over 6 trapping periods.
 Data were subsampled using either Simple Random Sampling (SRS) or using an approach that gave preference to unique site-sessions, Site-Session Preferred (SPR), and fitted to both a null model (g0 ~ 1) and a model with a trap-specific behavior covariate (g0 ~ bk).